-Testing of Hypothesis I - testing of means: one tailed, two tailed test, Z test, t test, Testing of proportions: one tailed, two tailed tests.
+Testing of Hypothesis for Single Populations - testing of means: one tailed, two tailed test, Z test, t test, Testing of proportions: one tailed, two tailed tests.

 Analysis of Variance: One-way ANOVA.
+Theory on Randomized Block Design and Two-way ANOVA.

-Correlation and Regression Analysis - Coefficient of correlation, coefficient of determination, test of correlation, slope, intercept, simple linear regression equation, multiple regression.
+Correlation and Regression Analysis - Coefficient of correlation, coefficient of determination, test of correlation, slope, intercept, simple linear regression equation, multiple linear regression.